sudhaduvvuri19/architecture-samples/README.md

+#This is the test update I am making on this file
 # Android Architecture Samples

 These samples showcase different architectural approaches to developing Android apps.
 In its different branches you'll find the same app (a TODO app) implemented with small differences.